How to Clean and Organize a Refrigerator

 Have you ever found a “mystery” pot of something that is no longer recognizable and smells literally like your teenager’s gym bag?

-Oh yes, totally been there and done that but today we are going to fix all of that.
-No more mystery dishes.
-No more buying what we already have a ton of.
+No more unnecessary purchases, buying what we already have a ton of.
 And no more throwing away spoiled and expensive food.

 How to Clean and Organize a Refrigerator Step by Step